 Note: Computer science three credits (or) evidence of word processing and data entry skills is pre- or co-requisite to graduate nursing courses.
 It is the student’s responsibility to have all transcripts sent directly to the Office of Graduate Admission for all prerequisite courses completed at other colleges.
 Students cannot graduate from the ABSN without complete documentation showing completion of all pre-requisite courses.

-- Building a Foundation for Nursing Practice
+- Fundamental of Nursing Practice

 - Communication for Professional Nursing